 The Vital Link Program is offered to Fort Worth, Texas, middle school students interested in connecting what is learned in the classroom to what is needed in the workplace.

 As middle school students, they are discerning their interests, passions, and direction in life.
 This weeklong program shows how their school-based experience with math, history, teamwork, and communication is vital to success in today's work environment.
 During their summer break, these eager students are mentored by NCTCOG employees who expose them to a variety of programs including transportation planning, staff meetings, human resources, and government relations.

 These programs bring students to the NCTCOG and help foster an interest in planning.
 Students learn what it takes to design a community, manage government funds, and work with citizens to improve neighborhoods.
 They learn everything from how a bus route is planned to how to shake the hands of government officials.
 Overall, the NCTCOG's enthusiastic engagement of youth helps us do a better job because we encourage their future involvement in improving, planning, and participating in their communities.

-North Central Texas Council of Governments in Arlington, Texas, is a voluntary association of cities, counties, and special districts established in 1966 to assist local governments plan for common needs, cooperate for mutual benefit, and coordinate funding and resources.
-Serving a 16-county region around the Dallas and Fort Worth area, NCTCOG helps local governments improve their capability to serve their citizens by defining regional issues, problems and opportunities; by setting priorities and devising polices, plans, and programs to deal with them; and by achieving efficient and effective action on area wide matters through communication, coordination, and cooperation.
+North Central Texas Council of Governments in Arlington, Texas, is a voluntary association of cities, counties, and special districts established in 1966 to assist local governments in planning for common needs, cooperating for mutual benefit, and coordinating funding and resources.
+Serving a 16-county region around the Dallas and Fort Worth area, NCTCOG helps local governments improve their capability to serve their citizens by defining regional issues, problems, and opportunities; by setting priorities and devising policies, plans, and programs to deal with them; and by achieving efficient and effective action on area-wide matters through communication, coordination, and cooperation.